pb111/k-Nearest-Neighbours-Project/README.md

 The advantages of kNN algorithm are as follows:-

 1.	kNN is simple to implement.
 2. It executes quickly for small training datasets.
-3.	kNN performance is asymptotically similar to the performance of the Bayes classifier.
-4. It does not need any prior knowledge about the structure of the data in training set.
+3. It does not need any prior knowledge about the structure of the data in training set.
+4.	kNN is a lazy learning algorithm and therefore requires no training prior to making real time predictions.
+This makes the kNN algorithm much faster than other algorithms that require training, e.g. SVM, linear regression, etc.
-5. In kNN algorithm, no retraining is required if the new training pattern is added to the existing training set.
+5. In kNN algorithm, no retraining is required if the new training data is added to the existing training set.
+6. There are only two parameters required to implement kNN.
+The value of k and the distance function (e.g. Euclidean or Manhattan distance etc.)

 The disadvantages of kNN algorithm are as follows:-

 1. When the training set is large, it may take a lot of space and memory.
 2. For every test data, the distance should be computed between test data and all the training data samples.
 Thus, a lot of time may be needed for testing.
+3. Finally, the kNN algorithm doesn’t work well with categorical features since it is difficult to find distance between dimensions with categorical features.

 ===============================================================================